opensearch-project/documentation-website/_search-plugins/ltr/building-features.md

 search template.
 Perhaps information about the user for personalization?
 Or the location of the searcher's phone?

-For now, we'll simply focus on typical keyword searches.
+For now, we'll focus on typical keyword searches.

 ## Uploading and Naming Features